 ALSO READAustralian state considers proposal to decriminalise abortion Policy interventions by the Government bring cane arrears down remarkably Pb child rights panel prepares plan to eliminate child beggary Government committed to bring down road accidents: Gadkari Don't try to bring judiciary to grinding halt, SC tells government

+While most of the states have adopted Bombay Prevention of Begging Act, 1959 or modelled their law on it.
 Beggary is crimnalised under Bombay Prevention of Begging Act, 1959.
 Its aim is to eradicating beggary.